 The Cooling will be controversial, because among scientists, most of the matters it deals with are hotly debated.
 There is no agreement on whether the earth is cooling.
 There is not unanimous agreement on whether is has cooled, or one hemisphere has cooled and the other warmed.
 One would think that there might be consensus about what data there is - but there is not.
 There is no agreement on the causes of climatic change, or even why it should not change amongst those who so maintain.
 There is certainly no agreement about what the climate will do in the next century, though there is a majority opinion that it will change, more or less, one way or the other.
 Of that majority, a majority believe that the longer trend will be downward.
 Nevertheless, it is an important question, as this book points out, and it is time for some of the questions to be settled.
 Lowell Ponte has summarized the data and theories very well, and has reasonably concluded that a rapid change in Earths climate is possible, perhaps even likely, within the next few decades, and that this would have serious consequences for mankind.

-The introduction to Ponte’s book raises many questions and doubts about Ponte’s work but says that this is interesting work, an interesting theory, and that this merits examination.
+The introduction to Ponte’s book raises many questions and doubts about Ponte’s work but says that this is interesting work, an interesting hypothesis, and that this merits examination.
 Hmmm … a scientist who is saying “interesting theory presented here, let’s figure out if he’s right and what it means”.
-Isn’t that how science is supposed to work with hypothesis / theory and testing?
-Well, Global Warming/Global Climate Change is far advanced beyond this test a theory/concept stage.
+Isn’t that how science is supposed to work with hypothesis being presented and tested and tested and … and, if it it can handle it, becoming a Theory?
+Well, Global Warming/Global Climate Change is far advanced beyond this test a concept / hypothesis stage.
 And, pointing to one book and Newsweek article to discredit the Global Warming work is shallow efforts to create doubt rather than serious examination of issues that should be taken seriously.

 “But the science continued to evolve, and still does, even though so many choose to ignore it when it does not fit with predetermined political agendas.”